 The Elizabeth D. Gee Research on Women Endowed Fund is the outgrowth of a long-standing program of small grants administered by the Department and its predecessors - the Center for Women's Studies and the Women's, Gender and Sexuality Studies Program - since the late 1970s.
 The small grants program was re-named in honor of Elizabeth D. Gee in recognition of her scholarship in the fields of education and feminist ethics and in appreciation of her commitment to raising funds for Women's, Gender and Sexuality Studies research.
 The endowment is supported by donations from family, friends, and colleagues of the late Dr. Gee and the department.

 Applicants must be Women's, Gender and Sexuality Studies students who have completed the candidacy exams successfully at the time of application or be near completion.
 Recipients of a previous Elizabeth D. Gee Research award are ineligible to apply.
 No funds will be released until candidacy exams have been passed and a prospectus has been approved by your dissertation committee.
+Students must be enrolled to receive funding.

 Applicants may apply for both an Elizabeth D. Gee Grant for Women's, Gender and Sexuality Studies Research and a Coca-Cola Critical Difference for Women Research Grant.
 If approved for both awards, the awardee may accept both.